appbaseio/reactive-manual/docs/v1.0.0/components/DataSearch.md

 ### Props

 - **componentId** `String`
-    unique id of the sensor, can be referenced in an actuator’s actuate prop.
+    unique id of the sensor, can be referenced in an actuator’s react prop.
 - **appbaseField** `String or Array`
     data field(s) on which the search query will be aplied to.
 If you want to search across multiple fields, pass them as an `Array`.
 - **title** `String` [optional]